The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: Introduction

-The question as to the existence of such smoothing transformations is surprisingly subtle.
-Although the construction of locally inertial coordinate systems by the Riemann normal construction is straightforward at a fixed level of smoothness, this simple process is not sufficient to smooth a connection.
-At smooth, non-interacting shock surfaces, coordinate transformation to Gaussian normal coordinates at the surface, suffices to smooth an $L^{\infty}$ gravitational connection by one order to $C^{0,1}$ at shocks, by a now classical result of Israel in 1966 \cite{Israel}.
-But for more general shock wave interactions, the only result we have is due to Reintjes \cite{Reintjes}, who proved that the gravitational metric can always be smoothed one order to $C^{1,1}$ in a neighborhood of the interaction of two shock waves from different characteristic families, in spherically symmetric spacetimes.
-Reintjes' procedure for finding the local coordinate systems of optimal smoothness is {\it orders of magnitude} more complicated than the Riemann normal, or Gaussian normal construction process.
+The authors' research program regarding the smoothing of non-optimal metrics in GR arose from the study of GR shock waves.
+At smooth non-interacting shock surfaces, coordinate transformation to Gaussian normal coordinates at the surface, suffices to smooth an $L^{\infty}$ gravitational connection by one order to $C^{0,1}$ at shocks, by a now classical result of Israel in 1966 \cite{Israel}.\footnote{The Riemann normal coordinate construction for locally inertial frames is problematic for metrics $g\in C^{0,1}$, and is not sufficient to smooth a metric or a connection in general. } But for more general shock wave interactions, the only result we have is due to Reintjes \cite{Reintjes}, who proved that the gravitational metric can always be smoothed one order to $C^{1,1}$ in a neighborhood of the interaction of two shock waves from different characteristic families, in spherically symmetric spacetimes.
+Reintjes' procedure for finding the local coordinate systems of optimal smoothness is orders of magnitude more complicated than the Riemann normal, or Gaussian normal construction process.
 The coordinate systems of optimal $C^{1,1}$ regularity are constructed in \cite{Reintjes} by solving a complicated non-local PDE highly tuned to the structure of the interaction.
-Trying to guess the coordinate system of optimal smoothness apriori, for example harmonic, wave, or Gaussian normal coordinates \cite{Choquet}, is not successful.
-In Reintjes' construction, several apparent {\it miracles} happen in which the Rankine-Hugoniot jump conditions come in to make seemingly over-determined equations consistent, but, the principle behind what PDE's must be solved to smooth the metric in general, or when this is possible, appears entirely mysterious.
+Trying to guess the coordinate system of optimal smoothness {\it apriori}, for example harmonic or Gaussian normal coordinates \cite{Choquet}, didn't work.
+In Reintjes' construction, several apparent miracles happen in which the Rankine-Hugoniot jump conditions come in to make seemingly over-determined equations consistent, but, the principle behind what PDE's must be solved to smooth the metric in general, or when this is possible, appears entirely mysterious.
+Extending Reintjes' result to general GR shock waves remains an open problem.